 Use writing and other cues

 Provide specific information - such as directions, time, place or phone numbers - in writing as many numbers and words sound alike.
-You can also use texting, visual media such as pictures, diagrams and charts, and use your finger to write words on the palm of your hand to clarify your message where necessary.
+You can also use texting, visual media such as pictures, diagrams and charts, and using your finger to write words on the palm of your hand to clarify your message where necessary.
 Additionally, you and your loved one may decide to learn how to use sign language.

 Be patient and understanding

 The more supportive and patient you are, the more your loved one can relax and enjoy the conversation.
-It’s also important to recognize that everyone, especially people with hearing loss, have a harder time understanding when they are tired or not feeling well.
+It’s also important to recognise that everyone, especially people with hearing loss, have a harder time understanding when they are tired or not feeling well.

 Get involved with aural rehabilitation